 This article only includes non-passerines – i.e., birds on the checklist through the woodpeckers; additional Hindsight articles on passerine vocalizations are planned.

 Western and Clark’s Grebes

-Now that birders have become more aware of what Clark’s Grebes look like (see 61:99-108 or Birding 25:304-310) and that they can occur in Minnesota, it now seems certain this grebe will actually prove to be a Regular species in the state.
+Now that birders have become more aware of what Clark’s Grebes look like (see The Loon 61:99-108 or Birding 25:304-310) and that they can occur in Minnesota, it now seems certain this grebe will actually prove to be a Regular species in the state.
 Less certain, however, is how to identify them, since some grebes show intermediate characteristics, including their territorial calls.

 Westerns normally give a two-syllabled “cree creek”, while the Clark’s call is typically a one-syllabled “cre-e-eek”.
 The problem is that some observers have reported hearing one-syllabled calls emanating from flocks of grebes which visually all appeared to be Westerns.
 It would be a helpful exercise, therefore, for birders to not only look at all apparent Western Grebes they find but to also listen to them.
 If any Clark’s-like calls are heard, start taking notes on the vocalizing bird and, better yet, try to obtain some tape recordings along with photographs.